-Our University is a private university which focuses on undergraduate education and cultivates applied technical talents.
-As of 31 December 2021, our University offered 71 majors and concentrations in its formal undergraduate program and offered 12 majors and concentrations in its formal junior college program in a wide range of areas including economics, management, literature, art, science and pedagogy.
-Our University has 1 major with national characteristics, 1 MOE pilot reform undergraduate major, as well as 6 first-class undergraduate majors in Shanghai.
+Our University is an applied technology university which focuses on undergraduate education.
+As of 31 December 2022, our University offered 68 majors and concentrations in its formal undergraduate program and offered 12 majors and concentrations in its formal junior college program in a wide range of areas including economics, management, literature, art, science and pedagogy.
+Our University has 1 major with national characteristics, 1 Ministry of Education (MOE) comprehensive pilot reform undergraduate major, as well as 15 first-class undergraduate majors in Shanghai.
 Our University has a team of stable and professional teachers.
-As of 30 September 2021, full-time teachers with a senior title account for 36.6% whereas those with a doctoral degree account for 26.1%.
+As of 30 September 2022, 84.3% of our full-time teachers are with a master's or higher degree, 36.4% of our full-time teachers are with a senior title whereas 27.1% of our full-time teachers are with a doctoral degree.

-DUAL SUPPORT OF LINGANG SPECIAL AREA POLICY AND VOCATIONAL EDUCATION POLICY
+DUAL SUPPORT FROM LINGANG SPECIAL AREA POLICY AND VOCATIONAL EDUCATION POLICY

-(I) Strategic emerging industries gather in Lingang, and the promising future of the "first trial" test field
+(I) Strategic emerging industries gather in Lingang, accelerating the construction of a "core area of the Global Power City (全球動力之城核心區)"